Make your Outlook email accessible to people with disabilities

 In this topic

-Best practices for making Outlook email accessible
+Best practices for making Outlook for Android email accessible

 The following table includes the key best practices for creating an Outlook for Android email that is accessible to people with disabilities.